visgl/luma.gl/docs/api-reference/core/transform.md

 * `varyingName` (`String`) - varying name.

-### getData(opts : Object, Optional) : ArrayBufferView
+### getData([options : Object]) : ArrayBufferView

 Reads and returns data from current destination buffer corresponding to the given varying name.
 When no 'varyingName' is provided, it reads and returns data from current target texture.

-* `opts` (`Object`={}) - options
-  * `varyingName` (`String`, Optional) - when specified, first checks if there is a corresponding feedback buffer, if so reads data from this buffer and returns.
+* `options.varyingName` (`String`, Optional) - when specified, first checks if there is a corresponding feedback buffer, if so reads data from this buffer and returns.
 When not specified, there must be target texture and data is read from this texture and returned.
-  * `packed` (Boolean, Optional, Default: false) - applicable only when reading data from target texture, when true, data is packed to the actual size varyings.
+* `options.packed` (Boolean, Optional, Default: false) - applicable only when reading data from target texture, when true, data is packed to the actual size varyings.
 When false return array contains 4 values (R, G, B and A) for each element.
 Un-used element value will be 0 for R, G and B and 1 for A channel.

 ### getFramebuffer() : Framebuffer